A traveler wearing a tan safari hat lays on the ground with camera in hand for a photo of the giant Galapagos tortoise in front of her.

 Day 2

-TUE - Bartolome & South Plaza
+TUE - Bartolome & Sullivan Bay (Santiago Island)

 In the morning, visit Bartolome Island with its iconic view from the top.
 Overlook the famous Pinnacle Rock and the austere Santiago Island beyond—a view well worth the climb up the wooden boardwalk.
 This volcanic scene has often been likened to a lunar landscape.
 A subsequent snorkel here might put swimmers face to face with Galapagos penguins, white-tipped reef sharks and playful sea lions.